Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Left Turn or Right Turn (LT / RT) - The dragon turns 60˚ counter-clockwise (or clockwise) in the current hex, before moving forward 1 hex (in the direction it is newly facing).

-We won’t allow flying in reverse (it is hard to imagine a dragon doing that) but we can have a flip movement which spends a turn turning around.
+I decided against flying in reverse (it is hard to imagine a dragon doing that) but included a flip movement which spends a turn turning around.

 Flip (F) - The dragon remains in the same hex, at the same height, but changes facing by 180˚.

-Similar to a helicopter, we should add a “hover” movement which allows a dragon to remain in the same hex by flapping its wings:
+Similar to a helicopter, I added a “hover” movement which allows a dragon to remain in the same hex by flapping its wings:

-We want a fast-paced game, so we will limit the amount of consecutive hovers - two hovers in a row will be considered an illegal movement and will result in the dragon falling and incurring some damage.
+I wanted a fast-paced game, so I limited the amount of consecutive hovers - two hovers in a row is considered an illegal movement and results in the dragon falling and incurring some damage.

-We will need the option for dragons to go up and down in height, we will call those moves Climb (+) and Descend (-).
+Dragons can go up and down in height, those moves are called Climb (+) and Descend (-).

-Airplane games typically have complicated maneuvers such as the Immelmann turn, stall turn, barrel roll, etc. - but we will aim for simplicity and keep things restricted to the movements listed above.
+Airplane games typically have complicated maneuvers such as the Immelmann turn, stall turn, barrel roll, etc. - but I was aiming for simplicity and kept things restricted to the movements listed above.

-For our game we will have players plot out movements for 3 turns at once, calling that one Round.
+In DragonWars, players plot out movements for 3 turns at once - referred to as one Round.

 Aerial combat games typically take one of two possible approaches to combat:

-The first approach (non-plotted attacks) is a bit too easy in our experience, so we will go with pre-plotted attacks (which rewards strategic thinking).
+The first approach (non-plotted attacks) is a bit too easy in my experience, so for DragonWars I went with pre-plotted attacks (which rewards strategic thinking).
 Regardless of the approach taken, attacks usually deplete some limited resource (e.g. bullets, missiles).

-We want a variety of attacks, so we will go with three main types:
+I wanted a variety of attacks, so I went with three main types:

 Fireball (F1-F5) - The Fireball attack launches a fireball 1 to 5 hexes forward (in the direction that the dragon is facing).
 The maximum range is determined by the type of dragon, and the fireball may be fired at any range less than or equal to this maximum.
 The fireball remains at the same height as the dragon that launched it.
 All dragons at that height in the targeted hex are hit.
 There is no effect on any other hex.